Skip to content

 print(snapshot["BitrateController.value"])

-buffer = system.read(session.Outputs.buffer_seconds)
+buffer = system.read(session.State.buffer_seconds)

 tick = system.read(rg.Clock.tick)